-(c) As a safety precaution no one is permitted in the departmental laboratories or stockrooms without proper shoes.
-Teaching assistants are expected to enforce this policy in their undergraduate laboratory sections.

-(d) Before you leave any experiment to operate unattended, please make sure that it does not constitute a possible fire or flood hazard.
+- (a) Safety glasses are necessary whenever and wherever experimental work is conducted.
+Teaching assistants must wear them when supervising undergraduate laboratories, and it is required that all students in their laboratory sections do so as well.
+Safety glasses are available in the Stockroom and in the University Bookstore. - (b) As a safety precaution no one is permitted in the departmental laboratories or stockrooms without proper shoes.
+Teaching assistants are expected to enforce this policy in their undergraduate laboratory sections. - (c) Before you leave any experiment to operate unattended, please make sure that it does not constitute a possible fire or flood hazard.
 Specifically, if flammable solvents are involved it should be left in a closed hood.
 If this is not possible, check all joints to see that they are vapor tight.
 If running water is involved, make sure that all tubing is in good condition, that all connections are tight (preferably wired) and that all connecting troughs and/or sinks are free of any debris (corks, Kimwipes, etc.) which could clog the drain.
 We have had several floods and fires caused by failure to observe simple precautions.

-(e) The Department is equipped with both explosion-proof and non-explosion proof refrigerators.
+(d) The Department is equipped with both explosion-proof and non-explosion proof refrigerators.
 The latter are clearly marked and are not to be used for the storage of any chemicals in open containers.
 In addition, food is not to be stored in any refrigerators that are used for the storage of chemicals.

-(f) No one will be allowed to handle or work with radioactive isotopes or around potentially dangerous sources of radiation, e.g., X-ray, microwave, laser, until he or she has been thoroughly instructed by the faculty member in charge on the proper safety precautions and procedures to be followed.

-(g) The faculty member in charge of a laboratory should be informed immediately of any safety hazards or accidents.
+- (e) No one will be allowed to handle or work with radioactive isotopes or around potentially dangerous sources of radiation, e.g., X-ray, microwave, laser, until he or she has been thoroughly instructed by the faculty member in charge on the proper safety precautions and procedures to be followed. - (f) The faculty member in charge of a laboratory should be informed immediately of any safety hazards or accidents.
 The Department Safety Committee should also be informed of all accidents that occur.
 Any complaints regarding potential safety hazards and any safety suggestions will be treated seriously and greatly appreciated.
 Emergency telephone numbers are posted beside every telephone in the Department.